-- Globalization and liberalization, driven by technological progress, increased competition and converging demand patterns, are shaping economic and social change throughout the world.
+- 35. Globalization and liberalization, driven by technological progress, increased competition and converging demand patterns, are shaping economic and social change throughout the world.
 In the new environment, sustainable economic progress requires regular investment in the productive sectors, mastery of technology and a dynamic and competitive enterprise sector.
-Experience also demonstrates the essential facilitating role played by government action to provide a stable macroeconomic environment and a sound economic, social and legal infrastructure, including respect for property rights and for the rule of law.
+Experience also demonstrates the essential facilitating role played by government action to provide a stable macro-economic environment and a sound economic, social and legal infrastructure, including respect for property rights and for the rule of law.
 Indeed, the economic importance of the enterprise as one of the main engines of growth and of development is now universally acknowledged: the enterprise is the economic unit that organizes production, creates employment, enhances skills, absorbs and promotes technological change and harnesses it for production, and invests for the future.
-In undertaking these functions, enterprises also contribute to broader social and economic objectives, such as reducing poverty and accelerating structural adjustment.
+In undertaking these functions, enterprises also contribute to broader social and economic objectives, such as reducing poverty and structural adjustment.
 As globalization and liberalization also bring with them the globalization of competition, it is increasingly acknowledged that development policies, at both the national and international levels, need to be directed specifically at fostering viable and internationally competitive enterprises, including an entrepreneurial culture.
 Within this context, the particular need to foster the development and expansion of small and medium-sized enterprises is also vital. - 36.
-Foreign direct investment (FDI) can play a key role in the economic growth and development process.
-The importance of FDI for development has dramatically increased in recent years.
-FDI is now considered to be an instrument through which economies are being integrated at the level of production into the globalizing world economy by bringing a package of assets, including capital, technology, managerial capacities and skills, and access to foreign markets.
-It also stimulates technological capacity-building for production, innovation and entrepreneurship within the larger domestic economy through catalyzing backward and forward linkages. - 37.
-Productive private investment, both domestic and foreign, is based upon investor confidence.
-Experiences have shown that FDI is attracted by a variety of policies and conditions conducive to economic development.
-In order to encourage domestic investment and to attract FDI, it is essential to have in place a stable, supportive, effective and transparent legal framework.
-Intellectual property protection is an essential component of an environment conducive to the creation and international transfer of technology.
-Investment agreements which signal that investment is valued and that all investors will be treated fairly also promote investment. - 38.
-The globalization of investment has become a dynamic factor in production strategies and in world trade, and the privatization programmes which have been implemented in some countries represent an important support tool for economic development. - 39.
-Privatization, particularly in developing countries and countries in transition, is especially important since, under appropriate conditions, it can create new enterprises, reduce public deficits and contribute to an increase in investment flows.
-Due account should be taken of the social aspects of privatization, and of those policies and measures which are necessary, in order to mitigate any adverse social consequences of privatization.
+Increasing globalization and liberalization offer significant new opportunities for enterprise development, but there are also risks.

+Appropriate national policies, supported by an enabling international environment, will magnify the gains which can be achieved by enterprises.